In my Facebook feed, this showed up:

 (Cost of doing business), but instead of setting the numbers to what I “wish” to make a year, I would set the numbers to what I needed to make, to make ends meet and have a fair pay.

-And how do I know this?
-I was just like “Jane” – did not believe I could get people to buy it – and it killed my sales … I was apologizing for not being less expensive (when I in fact was to cheap!) – but from time to time, I had those client, just buying everything, and the more clients I had like that, the more confidence I got, the better I got at selling, at the more the clients spends!
-(This process took me around 6 months to be able to make the numbers that I really wanted.)
+I was apologizing for not being less expensive (when I, in fact, was too cheap!).
+However, from time to time, I had those clients that would just buy everything.
+And the more clients I had like that, the more confidence I got.
+The better I got at selling, the more clients spend!

 I DESERVE to get a fair pay!
 Just like YOU DO!